aakanksha1dutta/ai-mini-projects/hw4/README.txt

 CSC242 - Project 4

 * How to run
-  python mybninferencer.py 1000 aima-alarm.xml B J true M true
-  Should specify a sample size for the approximate interference.
+  mybninferencer 1000 aima-alarm.xml B J true M true Should specify a sample size for the approximate interference.

 * Result